 Peter Lanyon Building, University of Exeter, Penryn Campus, Treliever Road, Penryn, Cornwall, TR10 9FE, UK

-Office hours: My student office hours are usually Monday 0900-1000 and Wdensday 1200-0100 but these sometimes change from week to week.
-If you are a student at the University of Exeter and would like to book a one to one meeting with me, please add your name(s) to a specific slot (date/time) listed here Office-Hours-Booking.
-Also let me know if you want to meet in person or online via Microsoft Teams.
+Office hours: My student drop in sessions are usually Monday 10.00-11.00 and Wedensday 09.00-10.00 but these sometimes change from week to week.
+If you are a student at the University of Exeter and would like to come to a drop in session, please add your name(s) to a specific slot (date/time) and also if you want to meet in person or online via Microsoft Teams here: Drop-In-Sessions.

-My student office hours are usually Monday 0900-1000 and Wdensday 1200-0100 but these sometimes change from week to week.
-If you are a student at the University of Exeter and would like to book a one to one meeting with me, please add your name(s) to a specific slot (date/time) listed here Office-Hours-Booking.
-Also let me know if you want to meet in person or online via Microsoft Teams.
+My student drop in sessions are usually Monday 10.00-11.00 and Wedensday 09.00-10.00 but these sometimes change from week to week.
+If you are a student at the University of Exeter and would like to come to a drop in session, please add your name(s) to a specific slot (date/time) and also if you want to meet in person or online via Microsoft Teams here: Drop-In-Sessions.

 Professor Michael Leyshon is a social geographer.
 His research explores how third sector agencies and small businesses innovate to produce social change.
 In particular his work seeks to ground place-based person-centred approaches in a variety of locations, practices and performances, by focusing on issues relating to care in the countryside, and business adaptation to climate change.